jonshiach/graphics-labs/_sources/pages/06_3D_worlds.md

 # 3D Worlds

-In the [previous lab](transformations-section) we looked at the transformations can can be applied to the vertex co-ordinates $(x, y, z, 1)$ but all of our examples were using two objects.
+In the [previous lab](transformations-section) we looked at the transformations can can be applied to the vertex co-ordinates $(x, y, z, 1)$ but all of our examples were using 2D objects.
 In this lab we will take the step into the third spatial dimension and look at 3D worlds.

 ## Co-ordinate systems